Moses Ehambe

-Moses Randall Ehambe (born May 22, 1986) is an American professional basketball player for ESSM Le Portel of the LNB Pro A French League.
+Moses Randall Ehambe (born May 22, 1986) is an American former professional basketball player that also worked as an assistant coach / player development for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for Oral Roberts.

 College career

 He played college basketball at Oral Roberts University.

 Professional career

 In September 2011, he signed with the Iowa Energy for the 2011–2012 season.

 In September 2012, he signed with FIATC Joventut of the Spanish ACB League for the 2012–13 season.

 In November 2013, he was re-acquired by the Iowa Energy.

 On April 29, 2014, he signed with Guaiqueríes de Margarita for the 2014 LPB season.

 On August 1, 2014, he signed with Eisbären Bremerhaven of Germany for the 2014–15 season.

 On December 18, 2015, he signed with Kyoto Hannaryz of the Japanese bj league.

 On August 25, 2016, he signed with German club SC Rasta Vechta.

+Coaching career

+On August 8, 2024, Ehambe was hired as an assistant coach / player development by the Minnesota Timberwolves.
+He left that job at the end of the 24-25 season.